JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 Why not?

-Firstly, because blockchain itself has already scalability issues, each peer needs to download, save and update the whole ledger by itself, and the mining process is consumes high amounts of energy and needs great computational power.
+Firstly, because blockchain itself as a distributed ledger, has already scalability issues, each peer needs to download, save and update the whole ledger by itself, and the mining process is consumes high amounts of energy and needs great computational power.
 Secondly, the new post-quantum secure signing mechanisms require more processing power and memory.

 Therefore, just mixing both solutions per se wouldn't pose a real solution for a post-quantum secure blockchain.

 ### Design

 The first part of my project was to make a post-quantum version of [LightChain](https://github.com/yhassanzadeh13/lightchain-container), as it offered quick information saving and retrieval times and a distributed storage on a peer to peer network without any mining process.
-Un/fortunately LightChain didn't work as described in the papers.
+Un/fortunately LightChain didn't work as described on the papers.
 The project on Github wasn't finished, and that made me make my own version of a post-quantum secure blockchain, taking some concepts of LightChain into my prototype.

 To begin, post-quantum secure signature mechanisms were researched and from them, Lattice based approaches.
 For this project, the main digital signature mechanism that was chosen is Falcon.
-Falcon offeres quick verification times, small signatures, compactness and security.
+Falcon offeres quick verification times, small signatures, compactness, and security.

 Next, in order to countermeasure the data sizes produced by post-quantum keys and signatures and therefore the size of transactions and blocks, a distributed storage solution for peer to peer networks was to be used.
 For this project, [Kademlia](https://kademlia.readthedocs.io/en/latest/) was chosen to be the P2P network with distributed storage on top of which the blockchain was to be developed.
 Kademlia posed to be a great solution since it is well documented, offers a fault-prone environment, and very quick times of information saving and querying in the network between other advantages.